mysociety/alaveteli/docs/installing/manual_install.md

 It's strongly recommended that you run the site over SSL.
 (Set `FORCE_SSL` to true in `config/general.yml`).
 For this you will need an SSL certificate for your domain.

-Copy the SSL configuration – again changing `www.example.com` to your domain – and enable the server
+Copy the SSL configuration – again changing `www.example.com` to your domain.

     cp /var/www/alaveteli/config/nginx-ssl.conf.example \
       /etc/nginx/sites-available/alaveteli_https

+Disable the HTTP server and enable the HTTPS server:

+    rm /etc/nginx/sites-enabled/alaveteli
     ln -s /etc/nginx/sites-available/alaveteli_https \
       /etc/nginx/sites-enabled/alaveteli_https